robertchrk/LMCracker/README.md

 python crack.py lm_hashes.txt

-Hashes that are not known will be inserted cracking queue, just come back later then.
+Hashes that are not known will be inserted in the cracking queue, just come back later then.